nus-cs2113-AY2223S2/ip/docs/README.md

 <h5> Expected outcome: </h5>

-DukeBot program will stop execution until it is run again.
+DukeBot program will display a goodbye message to the user and stop receiving input until it is run again.

 ```
         Goodbye!
 Hope to see you again soon ^^!